Q: What do you call an organic compound with an attitude?

 Year 1

-MSE160 teaches you about key concepts in chemistry and materials science, and their applications to current applications in biological and chemical engineering.
+MSE160 teaches you about key concepts in chemistry and materials science and their applications to current areas in biological and chemical engineering.

-ESC101 and ESC102 are built around design projects, which are a huge part of the Biomed major.
-Biomed design projects often arise in Praxis, and are a great way to practice your skills in the design process.
-Some examples of Biomed-based Praxis projects are redesigning the naloxone kits used to treat overdoses, and improving hospital waiting rooms.
-Through interacting with communities, you will get exposure to consulting with healthcare professionals and patients.
+ESC101 and ESC102 are built around design projects, which are a huge part of the BME major.
+BME design projects often arise in our Praxis courses and are a great way to practice your skills in the design process.
+Some examples of BME-based Praxis projects are redesigning the naloxone kits used to treat overdoses, and improving hospital waiting rooms.
+Through interacting with communities, you’ll get exposure to consulting with healthcare professionals and patients.

 Year 2

 BME205 is a review and extension of high school biology.
-While reviewing things like cell biology and anatomical systems, you’ll also be exposed to various fields in biomedical engineering, like medical devices.
+While covering topics like cell biology and anatomical systems, you’ll also be exposed to various fields in biomedical engineering, like medical devices.
 The biology labs that are part of this course will give you experience for future practicals in the Biomedical Systems Engineering major.
+You don’t need high school biology to succeed in this course.

 Interesting Courses in This Major

-The courses in the BME major are extremely vast and span categories from molecular biology to organ systems, to medical device design, and even computer science.
-As stated earlier, you can customize your degree based on the technical electives you choose.
+The courses in the BME major are vast and span categories from molecular biology to organ systems to medical device design to computer science.
+As mentioned earlier, you can customize your degree based on the technical electives you choose.
 Below are just a few examples.
 For a complete list, please visit the EngSci Calendar Website.

 BME410: Regenerative Engineering